-Normal to experience an increase in anxiety and stress
+Normal to experience an increase in Post-Pandemic Anxiety and stress

 It is normal to experience an increase in anxiety and stress during a transition, even when the change is for the better.
 Questions about the changes could not be answered in the course of a day.
 During the last few weeks, I have noticed that most people continue to wear their masks, even where it is not required if fully vaccinated.
 People are starting to gather indoors, but with much trepidation.
 While the shutdown has had a detrimental impact on mental health, people got used to being physically distant.

 People struggling with insecurities and body image issues have struggled with being out and seen in public.
 I talked to a few patients who have been unable to leave their homes because they worry about “what people will think of me.”
 Others are talking about trust in the system, one person said to me, “How do I know I can trust what the government is telling us about the Covid numbers?”

 When changes happen without our control it can trigger a tremendous amount of stress.
 For months people yearned to go back to normal.
 Moms want to head back to their offices and send their children off to school without worrying that they could transmit or catch Covid-19.